michellemurata/gptreads-adverse-event-detection/README.md

 This code accompanies the manuscript:

-**"GPT-4-Assisted Detection of Intraoperative Adverse Events from Spine Surgery Operative Reports: A Comparison with Human Reviewers"**
+> **“GPT-4-Assisted Detection of Intraoperative Adverse Events from Spine Surgery Operative Reports: A Comparison with Human Reviewers”**

 ---